 No threatened flora species were identified as potentially occurring within the converter station site or the shore crossing.
 Three flora species were identified in the baseline assessment within the survey area through the PMST tool or with records on the NVA.
-These species were Caladenia caudata (tailed spider orchid; listed as vulnerable under the EPBC Act), Leucochrysum albicans var. tricolor (hoary sunray; listed as Endangered under the EPBC Act) and Senecio psilocarpus (swamp fireweed; listed as vulnerable under the EPBC Act),).
+These species were Caladenia caudata (tailed spider orchid; listed as vulnerable under the EPBC Act), Leucochrysum albicans var. tricolor (hoary sunray; listed as Endangered under the EPBC Act) and Senecio psilocarpus (swamp fireweed; listed as vulnerable under the EPBC Act), Leucochrysum fireweed; listed as vulnerable under the EPBC Act).